A User-Friendly Computational Framework for Robust Structured Regression with the L$_2$ Criterion: Abstract

 \section{Abstract}

-We introduce a user-friendly computational framework for implementing robust versions of a wide variety of structured regression methods using the L$_{2}$ criterion.
-In addition to introducing a scalable algorithm for performing L$_{2}$E regression, our framework also enables robust regression using the L$_{2}$ criterion for additional structural constraints, works without requiring complex tuning procedures, can be used to automatically identify heterogeneous subpopulations, and can incorporate readily available non-robust structured regression solvers.
+We introduce a user-friendly computational framework for implementing robust versions of a wide variety of structured regression methods with the L$_{2}$ criterion.
+In addition to introducing an algorithm for performing L$_{2}$E regression, our framework enables robust regression with the L$_{2}$ criterion for additional structural constraints, works without requiring complex tuning procedures on the precision parameter, can be used to identify heterogeneous subpopulations, and can incorporate readily available non-robust structured regression solvers.
 We provide convergence guarantees for the framework and demonstrate its flexibility with some examples.
+Supplementary materials for this article are available online.